shpetimselaci/codenotary-fullstack-challenge/README.md

 You can copy that fully, though for one field it is neccesary you copy the token you can get at [immudb vault](https://vault.immudb.io/).

+## Migrations

+After you run docker compose up, that is automatically handled for you.
+Please go to [immudb vault](https://vault.immudb.io/), reset your vault, and come back to delete `umzug.json` so next time when you docker compose up, it runs as it did for the first time.

 ## Running tests

 After running `docker compose up`, run `docker ps` and find the id of the container that is running the Node.js, and ssh to it using: